-In May 2015, the Financial Accounting Standards Board issued Accounting Standards Update ("ASU") 2015-07, Disclosures for Investments in Certain Entities that Calculate Net Asset Value Per Share (or its Equivalent) to Accounting Standards Codification 820, Fair Value Measurement.
-ASU 2015-07 removes the requirement to categorize within the fair value hierarchy investments for which fair values are estimated using the net asset value practical expedient provided by Fair Value Measurement.
-Disclosures about investments in certain entities that calculate net asset value per share are limited under ASU 2015-07 to those investments for which the entity has elected to estimate the fair value using the net asset value practical expedient.
+In May 2015, the FASB issued ASU 2015-07, Disclosures for Investments in Certain Entities that Calculate Net Asset Value Per Share (or its Equivalent), to ASC 820, Fair Value Measurement.
+ASU 2015-07 removes the requirement to categorize within the fair value hierarchy investments for which fair values are estimated using the NAV practical expedient provided by ASC 820 Fair Value Measurement.
+Disclosures about investments in certain entities that calculate NAV per share are limited under ASU 2015-07 to those investments for which the entity has elected to estimate the fair value using the NAV practical expedient.

-The amendments in ASU 2015-07 are effective for public business entities for fiscal years beginning after December 15, 2015, and interim periods within those fiscal years with retrospective application to all periods presented.
+The update in ASU 2015-07 are effective for public business entities for fiscal years beginning after December 15, 2015, and interim periods within those fiscal years, with retrospective application to all periods presented.
 Earlier application is permitted.
-Plan management is evaluating the impact of this update on the Plan's financial statements.
+Plan management has elected an early adoption in the year ended December 31, 2015 for the Plan's financial statements.